(Last Updated on : 03/04/2017)

 Pro Kabaddi League is the national based, internationally acclaimed Kabaddi league in India.
 It is based on the format of Indian Premier League

-, which is designed from English Premier League.
+, which is designed from English Premier League of cricket.

 Pink Panthers, Patna